25th August – 1st September 2018

 In 2004 Maestro Fabbri created the Voci nel Montefeltro (Voices of Montefeltro) Opera Academy for Belcanto Diction, Phrasing and Expression at Novefeltria, currently a summer school but with plans to operate throughout the year.
 The Palazzo Lombardi (formerly the secondary school) has been made available to him on a year round permanent basis by the municipality.

 Linda Hirst has been Head of the Vocal Faculty at Trinity Laban Conservatoire, London, since 1995 and has given masterclasses in conservatoires, summer schools and several American universities.
 She is President of the Kathleen Ferrier Society, a trustee of the Hinrichsen Foundation, a Fellow of Dartington College of Arts and will be a member of the new advisory committee on opera education for the National Opera Studio.
+She began as our Artistic Director in 2016.
+Unfortunately she cannot be with us this year because she is moving house, but will be here again in 2019.

 Donatella Dorsi, vocal coach, received degrees in Piano, Harpsichord and Music Education from the Rossini Conservatory in Pesaro, and a degree in Voice from the Music Conservatory of Fermo.
 For several years she was the accompanist for the Philharmonic Chorus of Pesaro, performing in more than 200 vocal concerts, both in Italy and abroad.
 Since 1990, she has worked at the Rossini Opera Festival of Pesaro, where she has collaborated with Alberto Zedda, Daniele Gatti, Riccardo Chailly, Gianluigi Gelmetti, Mariella Devia, and Juan Diego Florez, among many others.